This blog post explains how to calculate running totals in SQL Server, why you would use them and provides a breakdown of the syntax

 What is a running total?

 A running total is a cumulative sum that takes all the values of a sequence and adds them together.
-It is also called a cumulative sum
+It is typically used in data analysis to calculate cumulative results over a period of time, such as tracking total sales over the past year.

 An example of a use case is to calculate a predicted closing inventory.
 As part of an inventory forecasting process.
 Taking into account predicted sales and expected deliveries.